erikeidt/erikeidt.github.io/Conversation with Enphase AI Assistant.md

 This is a critical finding!
 I found the answer to what changed on June 17th.

-What Changed: Your system was migrated from Gateway*sourced battery schedules to Cloud*sourced battery schedules.
+What Changed: Your system was migrated from Gateway-sourced battery schedules to Cloud-sourced battery schedules.

 Why Your Tariff Settings Got Corrupted: According to Enphase documentation: